Saint Bernard, Southern Leyte: History

 Saint Bernard traces its roots to the largest barrio of Cabalian, then known as "Himatagon".

 Governor Bernardo Torres of Leyte, which then encompassed Cabalian, facilitated the conversion of the area into an independent municipality due to the persistent demands of the local inhabitants for separation from Cabalian, later gaining the recommendation of the Leyte Provincial Board.
 Finally, on December 9, 1954, President Ramon Magsaysay issued Executive Order No. 84, excising Himatagon and 18 other barrios from Cabalian to form the municipality of Saint Bernard.
 On May 22, 1959, Saint Bernard became part of the newly established province of Southern Leyte, effective July 1, 1960.

 On February 17, 2006, a tragic series of mudslides killed over 1,100 residents in Barangay Guinsaugon, in the northern part of the town.
 Affected families received aid from the Philippine government and other non-government organizations from around the world.
 Guinsaugon got buried as the result of the mudslides and thus New Guinsaugon was built close from the original site.

 Geography

 The town is situated on the Pacific coast, facing Cabalian Bay and the first town on Route 690 (from it towards Abuyog) from the eastern side of Sogod Bay.

 Barangays

 Saint Bernard is politically subdivided into 30 barangays.
 Each barangay consists of puroks and some have sitios.

-Only 28 barangays are currently functioning, as Guinsaugon and Sug-angon were completely wiped out from a landslide during 2006.
-The survivors of the landslide were relocated to New Guinsaugon in Magbagacay.
+Only 28 barangays are currently functioning, as Guinsaugon and Sug-angon were completely wiped out from a landslide in 2006.
+Survivors were relocated to Magbagacay and have their own barangays.